andyw8/andyw8.github.io/_posts/2020-03-14-tdd-rails-helper.markdown

 Note that it's important to verify that the tests passes individually.
 If you run the whole suite, a previously run test may have already loaded a necessary dependency.
 Since RSpec runs the tests in a random order, this may result in a false positive.

 But what if the test fails?
-Hopefully the test output will indicate that the failure is due to a missing dependency.
+Often the test output will indicate that the failure is due to a missing dependency.

-There are a few courses of action you can take to resolve this.
+There are a few courses of action you can take to resolve this:

-- You can determine what lines in `legacy_rails_helper.rb` are needed, and copy to your `rails_helper.rb`.
+- You can determine what lines in `legacy_rails_helper.rb` are needed, and copy them to your `rails_helper.rb`.
 - You can use custom hooks so that particular lines are only executed for tests that are tagged with that hook name.
 - You can copy only what's required for that specific test.

 Let's talk about the pros and cons of each.

-If we always copy the code back into `rails_helper.rb` then we'll end up close back where we started.
+If we always copy the code back into `rails_helper.rb` then we'll end up close to where we started.
-So I try to reserve that for dependencies which are used in a large number of tests, e.g. something like FactoryBot.
+So we should reserve that for dependencies which are used in a large number of tests, e.g. something like FactoryBot.

 What about hooks?
 RSpec lets us run specific code for tests with a particular tag: